TrellixVulnTeam/EvilTwinAttack_1DYV/README.md

 ### Steps to build an Evil Twin attack:

-• Scan WLAN in the environment for one minute and view the various networks discovered.
+• Scan WLAN in the environment for Half a minute and view the various networks discovered.

 • Select the network on which to attack.